-Founder shares On March 2, 2021, our sponsor subscribed for an aggregate of 5,750,000 Class B ordinary shares, par value \$0.0001 per share, for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
-In June 2021, our sponsor transferred 30,000 founder shares to Marc Semigran, our independent director nominee.
-On June 29, 2021, we effected a share capitalization with respect to our Class B ordinary shares of 575,000 shares thereof, resulting in our initial shareholders holding an aggregate of 6,325,000 founder shares.
+On March 2, 2021, our sponsor subscribed for an aggregate of 5,750,000 Class B ordinary shares, par value \$0.0001 per share, for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
+In 2021, our sponsor transferred founder shares to \\\\\\, our independent director nominee.

 Prior to the initial investment in our company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
 The purchase price of these founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
-Our initial shareholders will collectively own approximately 21.8% of our issued and outstanding shares after this offering (including the private placement shares and assuming they do not purchase any public shares in this offering).
-Up to 825,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
+Our initial shareholders will collectively own 20% of our issued and outstanding shares after this offering (assuming they do not purchase any units in this offering).
+If we increase or decrease the size of this offering, we will effect a capitalization or share repurchase or redemption or other appropriate mechanism, as applicable, with respect to our founder shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
+Up to 750,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.

-The founder shares are identical to the Class A ordinary shares being sold in this offering, except that:
+The founder shares are identical to the Class A ordinary shares included in the units being sold in this offering, except that: